Hnat Khotkevych: Music

-As a student Khotkevych became well known for his bandura playing.
+As a student, Khotkevych became well known for his bandura playing.
 He first purchased an instrument in 1894, and first performed on stage as a soloist in 1896.
 When he was expelled from the Kharkiv Polytechnical Institute he joined Mykola Lysenko's touring choir as a bandura soloist.
-At a young age he was renowned as a virtuoso of the bandura.
+At a young age, he was renowned as a virtuoso of the bandura.

 In 1902, he was asked to read a paper on the music and traditions of the folk bandurists known as kobzars at the XIIth Archeological Conference held in Kharkiv in 1902.
 He prepared a paper and also organized a concert which became the first performance of a bandura ensemble in history.
 During the congress, he was one of the initiators of the idea of the preservation of kobzar music by means of sound recording using recently invented phonograph.

-Since that time this art-form became hugely popular throughout Ukraine.
+Since that time this art form became hugely popular throughout Ukraine.

 After emigrating to Austria-Hungary in 1906 he traversed Halychyna with solo recitals of bandura music.
 In 1907, he wrote the first bandura handbook which was published in 1909 in Lviv.

-In 1910, he had one of his bandura compositions – "Odarochka" – published in Kiev which became the first composition published for the instrument.
-He returned to Central Ukraine in 1912 and was soon arrested, jailed and later exiled to Russia.
+In 1910, he had one of his bandura compositions – "Odarochka" – published in Kyiv which became the first composition published for the instrument.
+He returned to Central Ukraine in 1912 and was soon arrested, jailed, and later exiled to Russia.
 He returned to Kharkiv only in 1917 where he taught Ukrainian Literature and Language at the Kharkiv Zoological College.

-In 1920 he organised a Ukrainian choir that performed ethnographic choral works and in the 1920s had numerous compositions published.
+In 1920 he organized a Ukrainian choir that performed ethnographic choral works and in the 1920s had numerous compositions published.

-From 1926 on, he taught the first conservatory level courses in bandura at the Kharkiv Music and Drama Institute.
+From 1926 on, he taught the first conservatory-level courses in bandura at the Kharkiv Music and Drama Institute.
 A new textbook for the bandura was partially published (the 3 final books were lost at the publishing house).
 A collection of his compositions for the bandura was prepared but was also lost by the publishing house.
 Only a handful of students completed these courses such as Leonid Haydamaka, O. Herashchenko, O. Hayevsky, I. Oleshko, and Hryhory Bazhul.
-Most were arrested in the early 1930s, however some found their way out to the West during World War II.
+Most were arrested in the early 1930s, however, some found their way out to the West during World War II.

 In 1928, Khotkevych became the director of a special bandura studio, organized to retrain and convert the Poltava Bandurist Capella to play in the Kharkiv style.
 He composed and arranged numerous works for this ensemble.
 In 1931 the ensemble received the privilege of being the first Soviet ensemble to be invited to tour North America.
 Unfortunately, the tour did not take place and Khotkevych was removed from the directorship of the ensemble in 1932.
-All of his pieces and arrangements being subsequently banned.
+All of his pieces and arrangements were subsequently banned.

 Apart from his musical performance and compositions, Khotkevych also produced a number of books on Ukrainian folk instruments, and the bandura specifically.
-These books were openly criticised in the Soviet press and also banned from 1932.
+These books were openly criticized in the Soviet press and also banned in 1932.